hadisafatima/Jobs_Analytics/README.md

 - Removing HTML tags symbols, coverting text to lowercase after stripping them (for multiple columns, such as: job_description, benefits, responsibilities).
 Because, these columns usually contain bullet points, new lines and long paragraphs.

+- cleaned the contact (contact number provided!).
+Ensured that it must only have the digits!

 - Renamed the changed/cleaned cols with the names of original cols and removed the uncleaned cols.
 - saved the cleaned dataset into a separate .csv file.